 - They are commonly grouped based on

 - Subscription plans like Enterprise, Growth, or Starter.

 This segmentation will help you plan different strategies for the various accounts that fall under each segment.

 For example, you may give higher priority to Enterprise accounts by having frequent touchpoints with them to establish relationships with different User Personas and manage their individual success plans better.
 Whereas, for the other account segments like SMB, you can use the Hybrid approach, including a mix of automation and human interventions.
-This will allow you to maximize the efficiency of Customer Success Managers by introducing human interventions only in cases where automation breaks.
+This will allow you to maximise the efficiency of Customer Success Managers by introducing human interventions only in cases where automation breaks.